yfqiu98/yfqiu-academic/content/authors/admin/_index.md

 I have multiple first-author publications at leading AI venues, including **ICLR, NeurIPS, ACL, EMNLP, and NAACL**.
 My research is complemented by industry collaborations with **Meta FAIR, Apple AIML, NVIDIA Research, and Baidu NLP**, spanning both fundamental and applied foundation model research.

 **I am on the 2026 job market for industrial research scientist positions.
-I am actively looking for positions based in 🇨🇳/🇬🇧/🇨🇭/🇺🇸/🇪🇺.**
+I am actively looking for positions based in** 🇨🇳/🇬🇧/🇨🇭/🇺🇸/🇪🇺/🇸🇬.